 - Losing interest in favorite hobbies or activities

 - Obsessive behaviors

 - Sexual dysfunction or loss of sexual desire

 Sometimes, it is easy to become overwhelmed and ignore your emotional state.
 After an accident, enlist the help of family and friends and build a strong support network.
 These people may be able to help you more easily recognize the signs and symptoms of a psychological injury.

-If at any time you contemplate taking your own life, reach out to your doctor or a mental health professional for help.
+Contact your doctor or a mental health professional for help if you contemplate taking your own life.
 There are also several New York organizations you can turn to for assistance: